ngblume/biss-safety-analyzer/README.md

 Saleae BiSS SAFETY (bidirectional/serial/synchronous) Analyzer

+---
+&#9888; Providing FramesV2 to up-stream hLAs is currently ongoing....

+---

 ## Difference to "normal" BISS

 BISS Safety differs from "normal" BISS by simply adding more data after the CRC and before the BISS timeout (end of message).